mixbytes/trust-deal/README.md

 11. deal initialized emits client, we can remove getClient
 12. what if 1 of workers do not log?
 13. use address payable for contractor and reviewer?
+14. move all events, that are used in front, to interface

 Run tests with:
 ```